Pa. Department of Health releases report of Wednesday’s COVID-19 cases

 The latest data is available in the “Updated Case and Death Information” section on the website.

-In licensed nursing and personal care homes, there have been a total of 76,967 resident cases of COVID-19 to date, and 16,413 cases among employees, for a total of 93,380 at 1,634 distinct facilities in all 67 counties.
-Out of total deaths reported to PA-NEDSS, 14,169 have occurred in residents from nursing or personal care facilities.
+In licensed nursing and personal care homes, there have been a total of 77,714 resident cases of COVID-19 to date, and 16,680 cases among employees, for a total of 94,394 at 1,635 distinct facilities inall 67 counties.
+Out of total deaths reported to PA-NEDSS, 14,224 have occurred in residents from nursing or personal care facilities.
 A county breakdown can be found here.

 Note that the number of deaths reported to NEDSS is not exactly the same as the COVID-19 related deaths reported by the death registry.
 The number of deaths among nursing and personal care home residents and employees is taken from the PA-NEDSS death data, as this information is not available in the death registry data.